opendnssec/opendnssec-manual/wiki/opendnssec13.md

 - The pids used by the enforcer and signer processes are reported in syslog on startup.
 - The command 'ods-signer running' will report the status of the signer process, or restart it if it is not running.
-- When the enforcer daemon has run and completed enforcing the zones is sends a message to the syslog containing the text "Sleeping for" reporting how long it will be until it next runs
+- When the enforcer daemon has run and completed enforcing the zones is sends a message to the syslog containing the text `Sleeping for` reporting how long it will be until it next runs
-- The signer produces a log containing the text "[STAT]" whenever a zone is successfully signed
+- The signer produces a log containing the text `[STAT]` whenever a zone is successfully signed
 - A Nagios plugin is available to check signed zones: <https://github.com/opendnssec/dnssec-monitor>

 Currently all logging is handled by syslog.
 Other logging methods may come later.